-Adults and teenagers 13 years of age and older weighing 88 pounds (40 kilograms) or more—2 milligrams (mg) per day after an initial one-time dose of 6 mg.
+Adults and children 13 years of age and older weighing 40 kilograms (kg) or more—2 milligrams (mg) per day after an initial one-time dose of 6 mg.
 Some patients may require a dose of up to 5 mg per day after an initial one-time dose of 15 mg.
 However, the dose is usually not more than 40 mg per day.

-Teenagers 13 years of age and older weighing less than 88 pounds (40 kilograms)—Dose is based on body size as determined by your doctor.
+Children 13 years of age and older weighing less than 40 kg—Dose is based on body size as determined by your doctor.
 The dose is 1 milligram (mg) per square meter [m(2)] of body surface area once a day after an initial one-time dose of 3 mg per square meter [m(2)] of body surface area.

-Children up to 13 years of age—Use and dose must be determined by your doctor.
+Children younger than 13 years of age—Use and dose must be determined by your doctor.